IsmailKefokeris/COM528-Assignment-AE2/README.md

 ## Running the Application

+## Requirements
+The application requires the following

+Java JDK 11 (8 will do)
+Web Browser
+apache tomcat 9 (webserver)
+Netbeans (OPTIONAL- Simple Webserver setup)

 ### To run using stand alone spring boot maven plugin

 at base of project do a build